-addTree(n,b,t,d,h,m,x): When this function is invoked, your application should add a row (n, b, t, d, h, m, x, i) to the Trees table, where n, b, t, d, h, m, and x denote, respectively, the common name, botanical name, tree type, typical trunk diameter, typical height, minimum zone, and maximum zone, and where i is an identifier of your program's choosing.
-(See the note on identifiers below.)
-The output of this function is the identifier i.
+addFern(n,g,s,l,u,d): When this function is invoked, your application should add a row (n, g, s, l, u, d) to the Ferns table, where n, g, s, l, u, and d denote, respectively, the common name, genus, species, lower and upper limits of the height range, and notes on the fern.
+This function does not return any results.

-findTree(s): This function should search for trees for which s occurs as a substring of either common name or botanical name (or both).
+findFern(s): This function should search for ferns for which s occurs as a substring of one or more of the common name, genus, and species.
 This search, and all searches on string-valued attributes, should be case-insensitive unless specified otherwise.
-The matching tree records should be printed one per line.
-Each line should contain the tree's identifier (see above), common name, and botanical name, separated using the separator string described earlier (page 2).
-The output should be sorted in ascending lexicographic order of botanical name (case insensitive).
+The matching records should be printed one per line.
+Each line should contain the common name, genus, and species, separated using the separator string described earlier (page 2).
+The output should be sorted in ascending lexicographic order of the common name (case insensitive).
 Output lines here and elsewhere should be terminated by a single newline character.

-describeTree(i): This function should print descriptive information about the tree identified by the given identifier i (exact, case-sensitive string match).
-If there is no tree with identifier i, no output should be produced and this condition is not an error.
-If the tree identified by i exists, the following information should be printed on a single line (in this order): common name, botanical name, minimum zone, and maximum zone.
+describeFern(n): This function should print descriptive information about all ferns (there may be several, or none) with common name n.
+If there is no match no output should be produced and this condition is not an error.
+For every matching fern record, the following information should be printed on a single line (in this order): common name, genus, species, lower range of its height, upper range of its height, and notes.